xlnwel/cv/algo/fast_style_transfer/README.md

 ## Reference Papers

-Justin Johnson et al. Perceptual Losses for Real-Time Style Transfer and Super-Resolution
+<a name='ref1'></a>Justin Johnson et al. Perceptual Losses for Real-Time Style Transfer and Super-Resolution

+<a name='ref2'></a>Dmitry Ulyanov et al. Instance Normalization: The Missing Ingredient for Fast Stylization

 ## Reference Code